 Materials also have the potential to be problems or – when chosen wisely – solutions.
 When sourcing building materials, choose those that have the potential to deter pests, such as concrete, fiber-cement siding or non-cellulose insulation.
 Facility owners also need to inspect all incoming materials for signs of pests, as sometimes they hitch a ride onto the construction site with the new materials.
 Things to look for include droppings, chewed surfaces, or even dead rodents or insects.

 A pest management provider can work with the contractor to treat for termites and other insects as walls and foundations are poured and installed.
-Owners (or hired contractors) will also want to carefully inspect walls and foundations for cracks that rodents and ants could use as an entry point into the structure.
+Owners (or hired contractors) will also want to carefully inspect walls and foundations for cracks that rodents and ants could use as an entry point into the structure, and may ven want to read through sites that ran a recent post about how to ensure the beds are kept clean and safe for use.
 Newly emptied rooms can be treated with a growth-regulating product to prevent insect pests from breeding before construction begins.
 New carpets also can be pre-treated for pests before installation.

 Additionally, facility owners and maintenance personnel must be proactive about maintaining a clean and clutter-free construction site from the beginning of a renovation.
 After all, a single leftover lunch could cause a full-fledged infestation of roaches, ants or flies.

 During renovations, it’s important to grade a property properly so that water drains away from the foundation.
 Standing water is particularly attractive to mosquitoes, and moist, disturbed soils can be the perfect hiding grounds for termites.
 While grading the property, place baits around the perimeter to prevent termites before they find a way inside the facility.